Escadaria Selarón | Selaron Steps

 4 Star Rating Busy, touristy, bustling with charm, smiles and atmosphere you simply couldn’t find elsewhere.
 Hold on to your bags and valuables.
 We were warned about pickpockets.
 I didn’t see any, but I can imagine with it being so busy, it’s a prime spot.
 Common sense should be used.
 Would I go again?
 Absolutely I would.
 My son needs another pair of £9 raybans, and while he’s buying them, I can admire the beautiful street art that I’ve never been able to find better anywhere

-Amanda Wilson - a month ago
+Amanda Wilson - 2 months ago

 Show More